DivS13/Coursera_Capstone/README.md

-# Coursera_Capstone
+# Data_Science_Capstone_Project
-This repository is for coursera assignment
+This repository includes data science capstone project used in coursera assignment of IBM data science specialization